grey-land/cellini-odm/README.md

 # Cellini Object Data Mapper

-*Cellini Object Data Mapper* is a python library, that maps python classes to RDF triples.
+> *a pythonic data mapper between pyoxigraph store and pydantic models*

-It extends pydantic BaseModel and provides the ability to easily implement Web Ontolodies in a pythonic way.
+Cellini Object Data Mapper extends [pydantic BaseModel](https://github.com/pydantic/pydantic) and makes it ease to work with [Web Ontologies](https://en.wikipedia.org/wiki/Web_Ontology_Language) in a pythonic way.
-Additionally it provides the ability to store and query the graph similar to SQLalchemy.
-The triple store, in use is provided by pyoxigraph.
+It provides the ability to store and query python objects in a triple store, similar to the way SQLalchemy works on sql databases.
+The underline triple store in use is [pyoxigraph](https://github.com/oxigraph/oxigraph).

+It is written as part of "cellini" broader project but can work as a standalone library as well.

-See a quick example
+Here is a quick example

 ```python
 from typing import Optional